pdo9141/InterviewPrep/UnitTestProject1/Database/SqlServer/ReadMe.txt

 	1. If the DEADLOCK_PRIORITY is different, the session with the lowest priority is selected as the victim
 	2. If both the sessions have the same priority, the transaction that is least expensive to rollback is selected as the victim
 	3. If both the sessions have the same deadlock priority and the same cost, a victim is chosen randomly
-75) Logging deadlocks in sql serverWhen deadlocks occur, SQL Server chooses one of the transactions as the deadlock victim and rolls it back.
+75) Logging deadlocks in sql server.
+When deadlocks occur, SQL Server chooses one of the transactions as the deadlock victim and rolls it back.
 There are several ways in SQL Server to track down the queries that are causing deadlocks.
 One of the options is to use SQL Server trace flag 1222 to write the deadlock information to the SQL Server error log.
 	Enable Trace flag : To enable trace flags use DBCC command. -1 parameter indicates that the trace flag must be set at the global level.
 If you omit -1 parameter the trace flag will be set only at the session level.